+- The algorithm certainly runs in polynomial time. - There are no false positives (for COMPOSITENESS). - When the algorithm says the number is composite, it is always correct.

+Analysis (concluded)

-- The algorithm certainly runs in polynomial time. - There are no false positives (for COMPOSITENESS). - When the algorithm says the number is composite, it is always correct. - The probability of a false negative is at most one half. - Suppose the input is composite. - The probability that the algorithm says the number is a prime is ≤ 0.5 by Theorem 68 (p.
-575). - So it is a Monte Carlo algorithm for Compositeness.
+- The probability of a false negative (again, for COMPOSITENESS) is at most one half. - Suppose the input is composite. - By Theorem 74 (p.
+584), $\operatorname{prob}[\operatorname{algorithm\ answers\ "no"} \mid N \text{ is composite}] \leq 0.5.$ - Note that we are not referring to the probability that N is composite when the algorithm says "no." - So it is a Monte Carlo algorithm for Compositeness.^a a Not PRIMES.